-The application process typically begins in October when nominating officals at participating universties receive nominating materials.
-Participating universities conduct the application process through the Winter.
-Nominations from each university are sent to Carnegie by mid January and acceptance annoucements are made by the end of March.
+The application process typically begins in early October when nominating officials at participating universities receive the application materials.
+Then, over the next few months, participating colleges and universities undergo their own internal nomination process.
+Nominations are due to the James C. Gaither Junior Fellows Program by January 15th, and acceptance announcements are typically made by the end of March.

 Application materials sent via email to nominating officials

 Schools conduct internal nominating process.
 Application deadlines vary by school.

 Applications must be received by the James C. Gaither Junior Fellows Program.

 Selected applicants are interviewed.

 James C. Gaither Junior Fellow selections made and candidates notified.

 James C. Gaither Junior Fellows spend one year (beginning August 1st) at Carnegie in Washington, DC working with Carnegie’s senior scholars in the following fields:

 - Democracy and Rule of Law

 - Executive Office (of the Carnegie Endowment for International Peace)